 A few smaller things that matter.

 Speed of process.
 A great candidate has multiple offers.
-If your process takes three weeks, they'll accept elsewhere.
+If your process takes three weeks, they will accept somewhere else.
 Compress the loop.
 From first call to offer should be under two weeks for senior hires, under one week for hot candidates.
-Companies that consistently win on hiring have fast processes.
+The companies that consistently win on hiring have fast processes.

 Reference checks are underrated.
 Talk to two or three people who worked with the candidate, ideally including someone they reported to and someone who reported to them.
 Ask specific questions.
-The signal here is much better than assumed, and the cost is low.
-Candidates who lie or exaggerate are usually filtered out at this stage if you actually do the calls.
+The signal here is much better than people assume, and the cost is low.
+The candidates who lie or exaggerate are usually filtered out at this stage if you actually do the calls.

 Stop relying on resumes.
 Resumes have always been weak signal.
 They are now near-noise — LLMs polish them, the average resume is far better written than the candidate is.
 A candidate's portfolio, GitHub, technical writing, talks, or open-source work tells you much more than a resume.